Changes to Medicare

 According to the U.S. Centers for Medicare & Medicaid Services, the 2022 Part B premium increase is the largest in history.
 There are several factors that led to the historic jump.
 When the new figures were released, Medicare was still determining whether the new Alzheimer’s drug Aduhelm would be covered, which could have significantly increased annual expenses given the drug’s price and number of beneficiaries who would qualify for it.

 The monthly premium you pay increases based on your annual income.
-The premium is $170.10 for individuals who make less than $91,000 and couples who make less than $182,000.
+The premium is $164.90 for individuals who make less than $97,000 and couples who make less than $194,000.

-The Medicare Part B deductible increased by $30 to $233 in 2022.
+The Medicare Part B deductible decreased by $7 to $226 in 2023.

-Medicare Advantage plans — sometimes called Medicare Part C — are sold by private insurance companies that contract with Medicare.
+Medicare Advantage plans — also called Medicare Part C — are sold by private insurance companies that contract with Medicare.
 These plans include everything covered under Original Medicare plus expanded benefits like vision and dental.

 Medicare Part D prescription drug plan premiums vary by plan.
+For example, a Florida Part D monthly premium can range from $8.40 to $170.10.
 You’ll need to check with your plan to find out about these changes.
-The average premium for a plan in 2022 is $33 per month, up from $31.47 in 2021.

-Medigap Changes in 2022
+Medigap Changes in 2023

 Medigap — also known as Medicare Supplement insurance — helps you cover out-of-pocket costs that Original Medicare doesn’t cover.